 Lastly, the UCA substation profile defines standard "object models" for commonly used data elements.
 These standard models are defined in the document entitled: General Object Models for Substation and Field Equipment (GOMSFE).
-This standardization facilitates interoperability as any manufacturer who allows "Phase A - Gnd Voltage" to be externally visible, does so in a common manner.
+This standardization facilitates interoperability as any manufacturer who allows "Phase AG Voltage" to be externally visible, does so in a common manner.

-This paper now details the hardware and software considerations, issues encountered, and benefits enjoyed by GE and others in implementing the substation profile of UCA in a digital device.
+This paper now details the hardware and software considerations, issues encountered, and benefits enjoyed by the authors and others in implementing the substation profile of UCA in a digital device.

-II.
 HARDWARE CONSIDERATIONS

-The primary functional requirements that had implications hardware were scalability. reliability, and performance.
-These items became guideposts in the design of GE's next generation protection platform - the Universal Relay (UR).
+The primary functional requirements that had hardware implications were scalability, reliability, and performance.
+These items became guideposts in the design of next generation protection platform - the Universal Relay (UR [4]).
 The scalability need was recognized in terms of communication channel's bandwidth as well as the protection processors ability to process data and advanced MMS functions.
-For example, at the time of the relay design, "hardened" Ethernet was only available at 10 MB.
-Today, next generation hardened Ethernet controllers are available that operate at 100 MB.
+For example, at the time of the relay design, "hardened" Ethernet was only available at 10MB.
+Today, next generation hardened Ethernet controllers are available that operate at 100MB.
 In addition, it was recognized that some of the advanced MMS services such as "create object" would require additional memory and processing capability.
 To address the ability to make these changes, the entire UR design was done on a modular basis.
-As such, when a new CPU is available, when more memory is needed, or when the 100 MB Ethernet communication controller is available in the extended temperature range, the user only has to change out the CPU module to obtain the required performance enhancement (figure 2).
+As such, when a new CPU is available, when more memory is needed, or when the 100MB Ethernet communication controller is available in the extended temperature range, the user only has to change out the CPU module to obtain the required performance enhancement (Figure 2).